MontenegroAlessandro/xhow21-SBaM-public/README.md

 Team: Alessandro Montenegro, Davide Sfameli, Tommaso Bo

-This is the private repository for the XHOW21 project "Pigasus on the Edge".
+This is the public repository for the XHOW21 project "Pigasus on the Edge".